Josh Zeid: Houston Astros

 Zeid was traded on July 29, 2011, along with Jonathan Singleton, Jarred Cosart, and Domingo Santana to the Houston Astros for All Star right fielder Hunter Pence.

 After the season, Zeid pitched for the Salt River Rafters in the Arizona Fall League, where he was named an AFL Rising Star.

-Going into 2012, he was ranked #19 in the Astros system by baseball writer Jonathan Mayo, for his "plus fastball" and "nasty slider."
+Going into 2012, he was ranked No. 19 in the Astros system by baseball writer Jonathan Mayo, for his "plus fastball" and "nasty slider."
 In 2012, Zeid pitched as a reliever for an entire season for the first time, pitching in 47 games for the Double-A Corpus Christi Hooks, and striking out 66 batters in 56.1 innings.

 In March 2013, Zeid was looking to add a third pitch to his fastball and slider.
 In 2013, he threw a 95–97 mph fastball, and a hard slider.
 Only the top 15 percent of major league pitchers throw a 95 mph fastball.

-He pitched as the closer for the AAA Oklahoma City RedHawks in 2013, with a 4–1 record, 13 saves in 15 save opportunities (tied for the club lead), and 3.50 ERA over 43 games, as Zeid struck out 53 batters in 43.2 innings.
+He pitched as the closer for the Triple–A Oklahoma City RedHawks in 2013, with a 4–1 record, 13 saves in 15 save opportunities (tied for the club lead), and 3.50 ERA over 43 games, as Zeid struck out 53 batters in 43.2 innings.

 Zeid was called up to the majors for the first time on July 29, 2013.
 In 25 relief appearances he stranded 15 of 17 inherited runners, and held lefties to a .178 batting average.
 He ended 2013 with a 0–1 record and a 3.90 ERA in 27 2/3 innings pitched.

 He made 23 appearances in 2014, recording a 6.97 ERA before suffering from sesamoiditis and being shut down in July for foot surgery known as sesamoidectomy.
 Zeid underwent the procedure to both feet, with the second foot surgery, to his left foot, taking place in October 2014.
 He was expected to recover three months following his surgery.

 Pitching for Houston, according to Fangraphs, Zeid threw about 60% fastballs with an average velocity of 94.3 mph, in addition to sliders and an occasional changeup.

-In 2014, he again pitched for Oklahoma City, going 2-2 with 7 saves and a 2.45 ERA in 17 relief appearances, as in 18.1 innings Zeid gave up 2 walks and had 21 strikeouts.
+In 2014, he again pitched for Oklahoma City, going 2–2 with 7 saves and a 2.45 ERA in 17 relief appearances, as in 18.1 innings Zeid gave up 2 walks and had 21 strikeouts.

-Detroit Tigers organization
+Detroit Tigers

 Zeid was claimed off waivers by the Detroit Tigers on November 20, 2014.
 Zeid had pitched for Tiger manager Brad Ausmus on Team Israel in the 2013 World Baseball Classic qualifiers.
-On March 24, 2015, he was optioned to the Toledo Mud Hens of the AAA International League, and pitching for the Mud Hens he went 4-3 with 2 saves and a 4.46 ERA in 42 games, 4 of which were starts.
+On March 24, 2015, he was optioned to the Toledo Mud Hens of the Triple–A International League, and pitching for the Mud Hens he went 4–3 with 2 saves and a 4.46 ERA in 42 games, 4 of which were starts.